 The average cost of living calculated from MIT is $16.54 per hour or $68,808 per year for two working adults in a family of four.
 The minimum wage of $7.25 per hour leaves families in the poverty threshold.

-Many remote workers and small online business are taking their ability to work from anywhere and doing just that.
+Many remote workers and small online business are taking their ability to work from anywhere and are doing just that.
 They are moving to states where their dollar will stretch much further.

 Smaller cities or towns can still offer an excellent education, healthcare, and community spirit, along with an increase in your quality of living.
 Less traffic, more clean air, cheaper housing, and even fewer taxes in some states are a drawcard.

 It can be hard to find a balance between the quality of life vs. the cost of living in a lifestyle.

 - >> Take the No Spend Challenge and boost your savings.

 We have put together a list of our top 5 cheapest states to live in from the MIT data collected for 2020.

 If you could work from home and live anywhere you choose, why not consider living in a state where your dollar will go further?